boshtannik/embedded-nano-mesh/README.md

 If you need to send the message to all nodes in the network, you can send it with standard `send` method, and put `MULTICAST_RESERVED_IDENTIFIER` as the `destination_device_identifier`.
-Every device will treat `MULTICAST_RESERVED_IDENTIFIER` as it's own address, will keep the message and will transit that message further.
+Every device will treat `MULTICAST_RESERVED_IDENTIFIER` as it's own address, will keep the message as received and will transit copy of that message further.
 Note!
 That you are not allowed to use `MULTICAST_RESERVED_IDENTIFIER` in the `send_ping_pong` or `send_with_transaction` methods, as it may jam your network with packets.
 In case of doing so - you will get an error, which is